cirKITers/quafel/README.md

 poetry kedro run
 ```
 (or omit poetry if you're using classical venvs) and a default pipeline should run.
+By now the default pipeline is the only one available.

+Checkout the pre-defined VSCode tasks if you want to develop on the project.

 ### Tuning the test circuits